Aldin101/MoreCommands/README.md

 - maxAmmo : gives you max ammo for all guns
 - noclip : toggles noclip

-This plugin also lets you obtain guns, equipment and melee weapons by name, for example you can say `white pistol` instead of `white 0` to equip the pistol.
+This plugin also lets you obtain guns, equipment, melee weapons, items and karma by name, for example you can say `white pistol` instead of `white 0` to equip the pistol.
 You can also use the BABE names, mod guns from the steam workshop are also supported!